 Many of the apparatus and specialized vehicles in the Homer Volunteer Fire Department fleet are 15 years to over 30 years old and at the end of their functional life.
-Functional capabilities and safety features of fire apparatus has greatly improved in the last 10-15 years.
-Current apparatus have fully enclosed cabs, modern seat belt configurations, improved roll-over stability, significantly improved braking systems, better roadability, and many other safety improvements.
+Functional capabilities and safety features of fire apparatus has greatly improved in the last fifteen years, including fully enclosed cabs, modern seat belt configurations, improved roll-over stability and braking systems.
 Apparatus over 25 years old also become unreliable.
 Systems fail, putting both firefighters and the public at risk.
 Extending the life to 30 years may be marginally acceptable with the volume of HVFD runs, but anything beyond that poses an unacceptable level of risk.

-The HVFD fleet is in need of a number of vehicle replacements to safely and efficiently protect the lives and property of Homer residents.
 The Department has developed a strategic, cost saving approach to meeting Homer's fire protection needs with the following top-prioritized replacements:

+Brush-1.
 Brush-1 is is HVFD's single front-line wildland firefighting apparatus.
 It is a 1990 Ford F-350 Crew Cab Pickup with a forestry firefighting slip-in unit and is 16 years past its useful life.
 The entire City of Homer is in the Wildland-Urban Interface (with the exception of most of the Spit) and at significant risk from wildfire.
 The City is also often called to provide mutual aid in wildland fires in neighboring Anchor Point and KESA districts.
 Brush-1 is overloaded when carrying a crew of four firefighters, a slip-on firefighting unit with 200 gallons of water and the required firefighting tools and hoses.
 It has none of the safety systems on current vehicles, including airbags for the front seat occupants.
 Replacing Brush-1 with a quick attack pumper truck will allow access to areas that will not support the weight or dimensions of larger fire tucks and can be used as a backup brush unit. \$185,000

-Engine-4, at over 30-years old has well exceeded its functional lifespan and lacks modern safety and capability features that cause concern for operational ability and the safety of our first responders and the public. \$785,000
+Engine-4, at over 30-yeas old has well exceeded its functional lifespan and lacks modern safety and capability features that cause concern for operational ability and the safety of our first responders and the public. \$785,000